MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

 :::image type="content" source="./images/detached-elements-reattached.msft.png" alt-text="The detached elements are reattached to the DOM when switching back to Room 1." lightbox="./images/detached-elements-reattached.msft.png":::

 Similarly, a feed in social media might detach elements as users scroll past them, and reattach them to the DOM when users scroll back up.
-Detached elements are not always an indication of a memory leak, and memory leaks are not always caused by detached elements.
+Detached elements aren't always an indication of a memory leak, and memory leaks aren't always caused by detached elements.

 For long-running apps, small memory leaks of only a few kilobytes can noticeably degrade performance over time.
 Web developers who use the React framework know that React maintains a virtualized copy of the DOM.
 Failing to properly unmount components can potentially lead to an application leaking large parts of the virtual DOM.